sureshsarda/sureshsarda.github.io/_posts/2018-11-21-pandas-splitting-exploding-string-column-into-multiple-rows.md

 005, Bangalore
 ```

-Apparently, there is not straightforward way to clean this in pandas, but it's not that difficult either.
+Apparently, there is no straightforward way to clean this in Pandas, but it's not that difficult either.

 ```python
 import pandas as pd